The Hidden Costs of Driving an Electric or Plug-in Hybrid Electric Vehicle

 EVs Can Depreciate More Than Conventional Cars

-Almost every EV depreciates more quickly than a similarly priced gas-powered model, with one study by car-market-analysis company iSeeCars showing 52% depreciation for EV sedans versus 39% for traditional four-doors over the first three years.
+Almost every EV depreciates more quickly than a similarly priced gas-powered model, with by car-market-analysis company iSeeCars showing 52% depreciation for EV sedans versus 39% for traditional four-doors over the first three years.

 One reason for this gap is that EV technology is advancing exponentially, leaving behind older models with more modest range, slower charging standards, and quickly depleting batteries.
 Federal and state rebates also play a role, as new EVs are discounted from their sticker price at a level second-hand models can't match.